Garfield: Caught in the Act: Game Gear

-PC
+Windows

-The PC port was developed by Point of View, Inc. and first released by Sega in March 1996.
+The Microsoft Windows port was developed by Point of View and released by Sega in March 1996.
 There is one new level similar to one of the Sega Channel's Lost levels ("Alien Landscape"), while the remaining levels are presented in a different order than on the Genesis original.
 The PC port was also re-released in the Sonic & Garfield Pack, along with Sonic & Knuckles Collection and Baku Baku Animal.
-The PC version is titled Garfield in TV Land! on the box art but Caught in the Act is the ingame title.
+The Windows version is titled Garfield in TV Land! on the box art but Caught in the Act is the ingame title.

 Reception

-Critical reception for Garfield: Caught in the Act has been generally mixed.
+Critical reception for Garfield: Caught in the Act has been mixed.
 Reviewing the Genesis version, the four reviewers of Electronic Gaming Monthly praised the graphics and animation, but all but one of them felt these were outweighed by the loose controls and large number of mandatory hits.
 GamePro similarly commented that "colorful backgrounds and big sprites will charm cartoon lovers", but that Garfield's slow movement and weak moves make the game too frustrating.
 They concluded, "Fans of the comic strip might enjoy this platform title.
 The tedious gameplay and hopeless controls will disgruntle anyone else."
 Sega Saturn Magazine (previously Sega Magazine) criticized the bland backgrounds and sluggish control and summarized that "Once you've overcome the novelty of eliciting any movement from the world's most notorious sleep junkie, you're left with a fairly unoriginal platformer".
 In a retrospective review of the Genesis version, AllGame editor Brett Alan Weiss praised the "cute cartoon-like" graphics, furthermore stating "Odie, Jon, and the gang all look like themselves, and Garfield is as orange and as fat as ever", but described the game as "an average and unimaginative action game that's cute but not very funny".

 Reviewing the Game Gear version, GamePro was pleased with how well the player character recreates Garfield's look and behavior, commenting that, "Garfield's mugs and shrugs are funny and, dare we say it, cute."
 They concluded that the game, though simplistic and "hardly game of the year", would be a good experience for a younger or beginning gamer.